hopsoft/turbo_boost-streams/README.md

 ## A Word of Warning

-`TurboBoost::Streams` is a foundational tool designed to help you build modern, maintainable, and scalable reactive web apps with Hotwire.
+TurboBoost Streams is a foundational tool designed to help you build modern, maintainable, and scalable reactive web apps with Hotwire.
 It allows you to break free from the strict CRUD/REST conventions that Rails and Hotwire wisely encourage.
 You should consider boosted streams a substrate for building additional libraries and abstractions.

-*Please don't use `TurboBoost::Streams` to manually orchestrate micro DOM updates (from the server).
+*Please don't use TurboBoost Streams to manually orchestrate micro DOM updates (from the server).
 Such techniques are what gave rise to Full Stack Frontend and sent the industry on a decade long journey of complexity and frustration.*

 ## Community